Helping you to decide which type of turf is best for your project. This week we look at front gardens.

 Hard wearing, easy going and surprisingly fine-leaved.
 Modern grass species are quite flexible in their maintenance needs.
 They will tolerate quite close mowing but look equally good when maintained at around 3-4cm long.
 Kept slightly longer they are more disease and drought resistant and have a deeper green colour.

 The likes of Jubilee Turf from Turfonline will even tolerate being used as an occasional car park.
 By occasional I mean a few times a year – not every weekend.

 A truly specialist turf that does cost a little more to buy in the first instance but will thrive in moderate shade.
 If your front garden is on the shady side of your home or if some of the light is blocked by fences, hedges or trees, Shadesman Turf is the one for you.

 Turf without ryegrass

 Ryegrass free turf, or, as we refer to it in the trade, Fine turf is the personification of the perfect lawn.
 It can be mown really short and when healthy it looks immaculate.
 It does however, need a lot of TLC.
 If you choose fine turf be prepared to mow every other day, feed regularly, scarify, aerate and keep on top of diseases.
 I think of it as being high maintenance but worth it.

 Get some advice

 The team at Turfonline are always happy to discuss your turf options with you and help you find the perfect turf for your front garden.
-If you have any questions at all, drop us an email or call us on
+If you have any questions at all, drop us an email

 Comparing types of turf – a short video to help you pick the best turf for your project